mathiaspettersen/CTFTeam5/Lab03/Main.md

 ![bilde](https://user-images.githubusercontent.com/70077872/157318118-7f08b927-fb5b-49d0-a971-1519b41a6eb4.png)

-After taking a closer look at screen, we can try to view the version number of it to see if there are any active exploits for it.
+After taking a closer look at `screen`, we can try to view the version number of it to see if there are any active exploits for it.
 After looking at the version, it is apparent that it is `Screen version 4.05.00`:

 ![bilde](https://user-images.githubusercontent.com/70077872/157317818-70b52d45-5d6d-48c7-9d85-93957a493bae.png)

-A simple Google search for screen with the version number got a hit in `exploit-db` which is a vulnerability database:
+A simple Google search for `screen` with the version number got a hit in `exploit-db` which is a vulnerability database:

 ![bilde](https://user-images.githubusercontent.com/70077872/157318559-81569aad-ce1f-4191-85ca-aea32dc4b758.png)